Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusAllActive/README.md

 explains how to set those.

-The code calls the pre-built helper method `EventHubReplicationTasks.ForwardToEventHub` from the [`Azure.Messaging.Replication`](/src/Azure.Messaging.Replication/) project which also resides in this repository.
-The method copies the events from the source batch to the given Event Hub client while preserving the [correct order for each stream](https://docs.microsoft.com/azure/event-hubs/event-hubs-federation-patterns#service-assigned-metadata) and [adding annotations for service-assigned metadata](https://docs.microsoft.com/azure/event-hubs/event-hubs-federation-patterns#streams-and-order-preservation).
+The code calls the pre-built helper method `ServiceBusReplicationTasks.ForwardToServiceBus` from the [`Azure.Messaging.Replication`](/src/Azure.Messaging.Replication/) project which also resides in this repository.
+The method copies the messages from the source batch to the given topic client while preserving the [correct order for each stream](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-federation-patterns#service-assigned-metadata) and [adding annotations for service-assigned metadata](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-federation-patterns#streams-and-order-preservation).

-The alternative `EventHubReplicationTasks.ConditionalForwardToEventHub` method allows the application to pass a factory callback of type `Func<EventData,EventData>`.
-The callback can suppress forwarding of a specific event by returning `null` and therefore act as a filter.
-The callback can also drop information from the event (reduce) or add information to it (enrich), and it can transcode or transform the payload.
+The alternative `ServiceBusReplicationTasks.ConditionalForwardToServiceBus` method allows the application to pass a factory callback of type `Func<Message,Message>`.
+The callback can suppress forwarding of a specific message by returning `null` and therefore act as a filter.
+The callback can also drop information from the message (reduce) or add information to it (enrich), and it can transcode or transform the payload.

 A published NuGet assembly is not available, but will be made available